intelligenia/lulo/README.md

 # Authors
 - Lulo and Lulo query created by the team leader and main developer of this project:
 Diego J. Romero López at intelligenia (diegoREMOVETHIS@REMOVETHISintelligenia.com)
-- DB abstraction layer created by several members of intelligenia team
+- DB abstraction layer created by several members of intelligenia team.
+Reviewed and extended by Gerardo Fernandez Rodríguez.
+- QueryResult was done jointly with Gerardo Fernandez Rodríguez.